Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Methodology

 \subsection{Framework Overview}

+The key motivation of our framework \methodName{} is to guide CTEC models to imitate the process of humans correcting text errors.
 The core idea of our framework consists of two aspects.
-Firstly, we decompose the CTEC task into multiple sub-tasks, which allows the model to learn incrementally from simpler to more complex tasks, resulting in more streamlined training process.
+Firstly, we decompose the CTEC task into multiple sub-tasks, which allows the model to learn incrementally from simpler to more complex tasks, resulting in a more streamlined training process.
 Secondly, we enable the model to sequentially complete various sub-tasks, sequentially narrowing down the range of candidate results, thereby accomplishing the objective of reducing over-correction.

-Specifically, we divide CTEC task into the following three sub-tasks from easy to difficult: Error Detection (Low-Level), Error Type Identification (Mid-Level), and Correction Result Generation (High-Level).
+Specifically, as shown in Figure~\ref{fig:overview}, we divide the CTEC task into three sub-tasks from easy to difficult: Error Detection (Low-Level), Error Type Identification (Mid-Level), and Correction Result Generation (High-Level).

 \textbf{Error Detection} sub-task targets to detect errors in a sentence.
 Given a sentence that may contain errors, the model should perform binary classification on each token in the sentence to determine whether it is an error or not. \textbf{Error Type Identification} sub-task aims to analyze the error types of erroneous tokens in the sentence in order to narrow down the range of candidate results.
 For the tokens identified as errors in Error Detection sub-task, the model should further classifies them into predefined error types. \textbf{Correction Result Generation} sub-task requires the model to generate the final correction result based on the outputs of previous sub-tasks.
 During the training process, we employ these three sub-tasks to construct a multi-task training objective, guiding the model to learn the process of error correction progressively.
 During the inference process, the model would complete these sub-tasks sequentially, to achieve text error correction.